milgra/vmp/DEVELOP.md

 Please follow these guidelines :

 - use clang format before commiting/after file save
-- use zen_core functions and containers and memory handling
+- use mt_core functions and containers and memory handling
 - create a new test for any new feature you add
 - if you modify existing code be sure that a test covers your modification
 - always run all tests before push